Jither/Jither.OpenEXR/README.md

 * Sub-sampling support
 * Supports all attributes
 * Single or multi-part
-* Reads Scanline and Tiled images.
+* Reads Scanline and Tiled (including multi-resolution) images.
-* Write Scanline images only for now.
-(Allows converting Tiled to Scanline).
+* Writes Scanline images only for now.
+(Supports converting Tiled to Scanline).

 TODO
 ----